1. Configuring an Assignment for Grading

 6. You can view the Quick Eval list by Submissions or Activities.
 Use the buttons next to View by: to toggle between views.

-TIP: You can filter your submissions by Activity name or date by clicking Filter on the top-right side of the page.
+TIP: You can filter your submissions by Activity name or date by selecting Filter on the top-right side of the page.
 You can also use the search field to search for a specific student or activity.
 For example, you can search for the assignment name (i.e. “In Class: Poetry Slam”) to view all ungraded submissions for that assignment.

 • Submissions – View a list of ungraded student submissions.
-The list can be sorted by clicking on the First Name, Last Name, Activity Name, and Submission Date links at the top of the list.
+The list can be sorted by selecting on the First Name, Last Name, Activity Name, and Submission Date links at the top of the list.

 • Activities – View a list of activities with ungraded submissions.
 The list displays the number of New Submissions, and the percentage of Completed, Evaluated, and Published submissions.